Frequently Asked Questions

 What’s your turn-around time for me to get photos after the shoot?

-You can confidently expect to see the first set of proofs within three days, or so.
-These proofs will usually be partially edited.
+You can confidently expect to see the first set of proofs within a week or so.
+These proofs will usually be partially-edited.
 You’ll use these proofs to select the images you’d like to license.

 How long before I get to see the fully-edited photos?